How to Obtain an Employee's Consent to Claim a Refund of Overwithheld FICA Taxes

 Author: Alice Gilman

 When an employer overwithholds FICA (Social Security and Medicare) taxes from an employee's pay as a result of inadvertently overpaying the employee, both the employer and employee are entitled to a refund of the overwithheld FICA taxes under +I.R.C. § 6402.
-The IRC also requires the employer to make a reasonable effort to protect the employee's refund interest.
+The Internal Revenue Code (IRC) requires the employer to make a reasonable effort to protect the employee's refund interest.
 However, IRC regulations prohibit the employer from claiming a refund of the employer portion of the overwithheld taxes from the Internal Revenue Service (IRS) until the employer first repays or reimburses the employee or secures the employee's consent to pursue the refund claim on the employee's behalf.

 The procedure by which an employer may request this consent from an employee (for requests made beginning on or after June 5, 2017) is found in an IRS revenue procedure - Rev. Proc.
 2017-28.
 The revenue procedure also dictates exactly what must be included in a consent.